RobMeades/DMUClass116/README.md

 I printed the chassis sides in 0.05 mm ultimate resolution and the rest in 0.2 mm fast resolution.

 ## body_motor_open_second_section_*.blend
 These files contain the five sections of the motor open second body.
 Number 1 is at the front, attached to the cab, number 5 at the back.
 Each section should be printed rotated by 90 degress on the X-axis, so that the rear-most end of the section is resting on the heat plate and the corridor rises vertically upwards.
-As with the cab front, all the required supports (the bar-like cylinders) have been added manually, no need to add any in your slicer programme; use a long-nosed pliers to break the supports away from the finished print, inserting it into the middle of the "waffle" shape to avoid damaging the wanted surfaces.
+As with the cab front, all the required supports have been added manually (the bar-like cylinders), there is no need to add any in your slicer programme.
+Use a long-nosed pliers to break the supports away from the finished print, inserting it into the middle of the "waffle" shape of the supports to avoid damaging the wanted surfaces.

 ![Body](pics_for_readme/body_1.jpg)
 ![Body on heat plate](pics_for_readme/body_2.jpg)

+On the taller sections, particularly section 1, it may be worth getting your slicer program to add a brim in order to ensure that the piece stays firmly anchored to the heat plate for the entirety of the printing process.

-I printed the body sections in white ASA at 0.15 mm resolution; they are quite large so printing in a higher resolution would take prohibitively long and, in any case, they have relatively sparse detail.
+I printed the body sections in white ASA at 0.15 mm resolution; they are quite large so printing in a higher resolution would take prohibitively long and, in any case, they are relatively sparse in detail.

 ## seats.blend
-Passenger seats; print in white ASA, as they come, at 0.1 mm resolution, no supports required.
+Passenger seats; print in white ASA, as they come, at 0.1 mm resolution, no supports required, and indeed no finishing required: the ribs of the 3D print match those of the cloth.

 ## dmu_library.blend
-This file is a collection of the various component parts I used in creating all of the above: the jigsaw pattern, body template, un-cut chassis sides, various punches for hinges/door-stops etc.  Not to be printed in itself, just a useful repository of tools.
+This file is a collection of the various component parts I used in creating all of the above: the jigsaw pattern, body template, un-cut chassis sides, various punches for windows/hinges/door-stops etc.  Not to be printed in itself, just a useful repository of tools.

 # CNC Milled Parts
 These parts are milled from 3 mm thick aluminium plate (assumed to be 100 mm wide by at least 622 mm long) on my [cnc-step.de](https://cnc.step.de) High-Z/S-400T CNC milling machine.
 The file format is [VCarve](https://www.vectric.com/products/vcarve.htm).